 That’s a significant thing to understand.
 They are precious.
 They pay for all the bills, and you must, of course, keep all of them.

 Video: Keeping Your Top 100 in Your Back Pocket

-So take some time to reflect about what it is you’re going to do next to make sure your entire team is impeccable about knowing how to answer that question in a way that you know you will not lose any of those customers that pay all your bills.
+So, take some time to reflect about what it is you’re going to do next to make sure your entire team is impeccable about knowing how to answer that question in a way that you know that you will not lose any of those customers that pay all your bills.

 To your continued success,

 P.S.
 Keeping your best customers begins with intentional congruence in your strategic plan—matching the goals to the strategies to the systems that carry them out.
 Get a jumpstart on your laser-focused, one-page strategic plan at my upcoming complimentary masterclass, Profit-Rich™ Strategic Planning Masterclass on August 18th.
 Looking forward to see you there!